CarlosViniMSouza/Book_Flutter_Apprentice/LessonsBook/Section1_1_GettingStarted.md

 1 - The Framework layer is written in Dart and contains the high-level libraries that you’ll use directly to build apps.
 This includes the UI theme, widgets, layout and animations, gestures and foundational building blocks.
 Alongside the main Flutter framework are plugins: high-level features like JSON serialization, geolocation, camera access, in-app payments and so on.
 This plugin-based architecture lets you include only the features your app needs.

 2 - The Engine layer contains the core C++ libraries that make up the primitives that support Flutter apps.
 The engine implements the low-level primitives of the Flutter API, such as I/O, graphics, text layout, accessibility, the plugin architecture and the Dart runtime.
-The engine is also responsible for rasterizing Flutter scenes for fast rendering onscreen.
+The engine is also responsible for mastering Flutter scenes for fast rendering onscreen.

 3 - The Embedder is different for each target platform and handles packaging the code as a stand-alone app or embedded module.

-Each of the architecture layers is made up of other sublayers and modules, making them almost fractal.
+Each of the architecture layers is made up of other sub-layers and modules, making them almost fractal.
 Of particular import to general app development is the makeup of the framework layer:

 ![img5](E:\RepositoriosFlutter\flutter-apprentice\LessonsBook\Images\img5.png)

-The Flutter framework consists of several sublayers:
+The Flutter framework consists of several sub-layers:

 ° At the top is the UI theme, which uses either the Material (Android) or Cupertino (iOS) design language.
 This affects how the controls appear, allowing you to make your app look just like a native one.